 Step One: Understanding your intervention

 You may want to do some research about successful interventions in the past as well as making sure you understand the issues with which your loved one is struggling.
+The more you understand about intervention and the process, the easier it will be to go along with what your interventionist expects of you during this difficult time.

 Step Two: Choosing your intervention team